Eschatologue/CM_wiki/docs/glossary.md

 ## Climbing

-While you're climbing, each foot of movement costs 1 extra foot 2 extra feet in difficult terrain.
+While you're climbing, each foot of Movement costs 1 extra foot 2 extra feet in difficult terrain.
 You ignore this extra cost if you have a Climb Speed and use it to climb.
 At the DM's option, climbing a slippery surface or one with few handholds might require a successful DC 15 Strength (Athletics) check.

 ---